leodeslf/leaf/Eloquent_JavaScript.md

 ### Execute

-- `exec` method returns `null` if no match was found, and returns an object with information about the match otherwise.
+The `exec` method returns `null` if no match was found, and returns an object with information about the match otherwise.

+Example:

 ```JavaScript
 let match = /\d+/.exec('Number is 12');